 Ashura and Muharram of Sunni and Shia

 The outcome was evident from the beginning.
 Imam Hussein was aware of the imbalance in power.
 He had the choice to make a tactical withdrawal.
-He had the option of accepting the rule of Umayyad and give legitimacy to their claim.
+He had the option of accepting Umayyad's rule and giving legitimacy to their claim.
 Not only that, but he had the choice to accept the practices of the court in Damascus.
 Yet, he chose to stand his ground, knowing fully well that he and his followers may not survive at the end of the conflict.
 He did not run away.
 He knew why he was there and why he had challenged the authority.
 Furthermore, he fought bravely and left the world with violent wounds as a testimony of his belief that sometimes in the life of nations come moments when liberty and justice become more important than life itself.

 Shia and Sunni both need to work together to uphold the legacy and sacrifice that the Grandson of Prophet Muhammad, Imam Hussain, gave.
 Shias need to look at this observance beyond the passion plays, and Sunnis should recognize this historical tragedy beyond a sectarian and political divide.
-All Muslims need to remember Imam Hussein for his commitment to justice as taught by the Quran "...
+All Muslims need to remember Imam Hussein for his commitment to justice as the Quran teaches: "...
 Enjoin what is just; forbid what is wrong; bear anything that happens to you steadfastly: these are things to be aspired to."
 (31:17).